 The ACL reconstruction procedure is a same-day, ambulatory case, meaning you will go home on crutches that same day.
 Our surgeons are some of the best doctors for ACL surgery; they have perfected the ACL reconstruction surgery and pride themselves on their “plastic surgery” style closures and minimal incisions.

 The Gotham City surgical team of coordinators will schedule your pre-operative medical clearance (if needed), coordinate post-operative appointments, and provide whatever prescriptions you might need.
 We will assist you every step of the way, so you can focus on healing.

 ACL Post-Op Physical Therapy

 The Gotham City Orthopedics team is available 24 hours a day, seven days a week.
 If you are experiencing the excruciating symptoms of a torn ACL on a weekend, you don’t have to wait until Monday to get relief.
-Our sports medicine doctors can diagnose a torn ACL at any of our five convenient locations in New York and New Jersey.
+Our sports medicine doctors can diagnose a torn ACL in New York.
 Contact us to receive the treatment you deserve.